elcruzo/obstacle-avoidance-robot/README.md

 To run this implementation, you need:

 - Arduino IDE
-- The `AFMotor` library (follow the steps [here](https://learn.adafruit.com/adafruit-motor-shield/library-install) to install the library)
 - The `NewPing` library (follow the steps [here](https://github.com/livetronic/Arduino-NewPing) to install the library)
 - The `Servo` library (follow the steps [here](https://github.com/arduino-libraries/Servo.git) to install the library)